 A Few Words About Drums

-Percussion artifacts are one of the most basic and fundamental instruments, besides the human voice.
+Percussion artifacts are one of the most basic and fundamental instruments besides the human voice.
 Their basic concept is to bang, scrap, or shake any kind of material to make it vibrate.
 In the case of drums, this concept is moved forward.
-Drums include some sort of a membrane (usually animal skin), which is stretched tight, and makes a distinctive sound when is banged.
+Drums include some sort of a membrane (usually animal skin), which is stretched tight and makes a distinctive sound when it is banged.
 There are countless examples of this instrument around the world.
-They were used for religious, entertainment or as a basic form or communication.
+They were used for religion, entertainment, or as a basic form of communication.

 Because of the simplicity of the drum and since their basic design has remained virtually unchanged for thousands of years, they are the oldest instruments that exist today.

 The oldest drums in the world, which are dated from 6000 BC, have been found from Neolithic or 'New Stone Age' period excavations.
 Indian drums from the Middle East are as old as 5000 BC; ruins in Mesopotamia (Iraq, eastern Syria, southeastern Turkey, and Southwest Iran) contain small cylindrical drums that are as old as from 3000 BC; and Egyptian tombs from the "Middle Kingdom" (2125–1550 BC) have yielded small goblet drums used for ceremonies.

 Ney is an old Persian word for the sugarcane or bamboo-like grass "giant reed" (Arundo donax), but it is also an end-blown flute made from the same plant.
 As an instrument, the ney is commonly used in Persian, Turkish, and Arabic classical, folk, and religious music, and there is strong archeological evidence of its antiquity.

 Read More From Spinditty